milkahut/digit-recognizer/README.md

 # digit-recognizer
-Handwritten-digit recognizer with Multiple Layer Perceptron
+A simple neural network with  Multiple Layer Perceptron (MLP) to recognize handwritten-digits